-Phase 3: Publish report results (system administrator)
+Phase 3: Publish report (system administrator)

 Publishing a report template executes the query and merges the resulting dataset with the template.
 The result is a report instance that is available in the context of Logi Report Server.
-You can save the report results to other locations, and in various formats such as HTML, PDF, RTF, and others.
+You can save the results to other locations, and in various formats such as HTML, PDF, RTF, and others.